 Rank one offers a 15-second increase, while the second rank will offer an 18.2 increase in the overall attack power, eventually pumping it up to 27.6% when it reaches rank 5.

 Lastly, Abundant Resources will simply pump up the Esoteric Meter, and as you move up the rank, it will start with a simple 200% increase to the Esoteric Meter, then increase it to 225% at rank 2, and going to rank five will enhance it by 300%.

 Now that I’m done with the normal skills and tripods, there are two main Esoteric skills and tripods that players will need to look into for the Wardancer Build, as they will offer excellent support to the player during the battle.

 Starting with Lightning Strike, a key Esoteric Skill for this build.
 It provides a significant advantage against enemies.
 Upon casting, it summons three thundering bolts over a few seconds, dealing 655 damage each and stunning foes.
 Against frozen opponents, the damage increases by 20%.
 After use, it enters a 14-second cooldown period.

 The first essential tripod is Vital Point Hit, as its main focus is on increasing the player’s crit rate, allowing them to launch heavier critical hits at enemies.

-At rank one, players will experience a 15% increased crit rate, while ranking two increases it even higher to a 20% overall increase, while increasing it to rank five will give an enhanced 40% crit rate.
+At rank one, players will experience a 15% increased crit rate, while ranking two increases it even higher to a 20% overall increase while increasing it to rank five will give an enhanced 40% crit rate.

-The tier 2 tripod next in line is Steady Will, which mainly focuses on the player gaining strength to unleash potent damage unto their enemies that will deal damage.
+The tier 2 tripod next in line is Steady Will, which mainly focuses on the player gaining strength to unleash potent damage onto their enemies that will deal damage.
 The tripod slowly increases the damage.

 It increases it by 80% at rank one, while the final rank 5 offers a solid 120% damage increase.